modio/modio-docs/public/en-us/game-integration/unity/feature-guides/unity-marketplace.md

 }
 ```

 The implementations of `IModioStorefrontService` and `IModioVirtualCurrencyProviderService` should also automatically SyncEntitlements for the user without manual intervention.
-However you can force this by calling `User.Current.SyncEntitlements()`.
+However, you can force this by calling `User.Current.SyncEntitlements()`.
 This will use the current platforms `IModioEntitlementService`.

 ```csharp
 async void SyncEntitlements()